qtiuto/lua-for-android/README.md

    ```

    You can index any java object with **set/put**,**get/at** methods.When you index or add an
-   index these two method will be invoked,or you can add custom indexer.
+   index, these two method will be invoked,or you can add custom indexer.
    For example,

    ```lua